Slow Cooker Lamb Stew Recipe [Video]

 What is the best cut of lamb for stew?

-The best cut would be boneless shoulder lamb shoulder or leg.
+The best cut would be a boneless shoulder lamb shoulder or leg.
 Both cuts work great in this recipe, especially since the cooking time is longer here.
 The meat will be super tender, moist, and fall-apart.

 Also, if you plan on using frozen meat, then it is best to thaw it overnight prior to cooking.

 How to thicken a stew?

 Because we use potatoes in this recipe, and we cook the ingredients over a longer time, the stew is quite thick naturally.
 Also, the potatoes have starch, which makes them thicker as well.

 However, if you are not fully satisfied with the texture, and want it even thicker, it is quite easy to do so.
 In a bowl, whisk together ¼ cup of flour and ¼ cup of water or stock.
 Then, pour the flour mixture into the pot, and stir.
 I would cook the mixture for an additional 10-15 minutes, so it integrates properly in the stew.

 How to make stovetop lamb stew?

 If you want to make it the traditional, stovetop way, you can easily do so.
-Check out the stovetop version of this recipe by clicking this link.
+Check out the stovetop lamb stew recipe.

-How to make Lamb Stew in the Instant Pot (Pressure Cooker)?
+How to make an Irish Stew in the Instant Pot (Pressure Cooker)?

 Making it in the Instant Pot is equally easy and at a fraction of the time.